InSight Retina Consultants, P.C.

 Retina Specialists located in Denver, Aurora, Glenwood Springs and Edwards, CO

 Around 28,000 Americans suffer a retinal detachment annually.
 If you’re dealing with a retinal detachment, you need emergency care from a leading retina specialist.
 Ophthalmologist Dennis O’Connell, DO, expertly evaluates and treats retail detachment at InSight Retina Consultants, P.C.
-Call one of the offices in Aurora and Denver, Colorado, or click on the online booking tool to arrange your appointment today.
+Call one of the offices in Aurora, Colorado, or click on the online booking tool to arrange your appointment today.

 A retinal detachment is an emergency situation in which your retina pulls away from the back of your eye.
 When this occurs, your retina can't sense light or transmit images to your brain, which causes vision loss.
 There are three types of retinal detachment:

 Rhegmatogenous retinal detachment, the most common form, happens when a rip or small hole in your retina creates a space for fluid to gather beneath it.
 This cuts off the retina's blood supply and causes the detachment.
 Aging is the main cause of this type of retinal detachment.